maritz/nohm/index.md

 #### On setting a property
 Passing true as the third parameter (or second if the first is an object of all properties) validates the property and only changes it if the new value validates.
 {% highlight js %}
+var test = new validatorModel();
-user.p('builtIns', '', true); // returns false and does NOT change the property user.p('builtIns', 'asd', true); // returns true and changes the property user.p('optionalEmail', 'asd@asd.de', true); // returns true and changes the property - even if the email is used already, see below
+test.p('builtIns', '', true); // returns false and does NOT change the property test.p('builtIns', 'asd', true); // returns true and changes the property test.p('optionalEmail', 'asd@asd.de', true); // returns true and changes the property - even if the email is used already, see below
 {% endhighlight %}

 This is limited to the normal validators and does **not** check uniqueness.